StackVista/stackstate-docs/use/metrics-and-events/send-event-notifications.md

 * An email event handler is available that sends details of a health state change event using a [configured SMTP server](../../configure/topology/configure-email-event-notifications.md).

+* Event handlers can also run in response to **problem events** using [custom event handler functions](../../develop/developer-guides/custom-functions/event-handler-functions.md).

 * A full list of the event handler functions available in your StackState instance can be found in the StackState UI, go to **Settings** &gt; **Functions** &gt; **Event Handler Functions**

-* Run an event handler in response to problem events with [custom event handler functions](../../develop/developer-guides/custom-functions/event-handler-functions.md).
 {% endhint %}

 ## See also